Aboyne Academy

 Aboyne Academy is a secondary school in Aboyne, Aberdeenshire, Scotland.
 The school is located on the Western side of the village and serves many other villages in the surrounding area, including: Braemar, Ballater, Kincardine O'Neil and Tarland.
 The catchment primary schools for Aboyne Academy are Aboyne, Ballater, Braemar, Crathie, Finzean, Kincardine O’Neil, Logie Coldstone, Lumphanan, Tarland and Torphins.
-As of September 2015, the school had 665 pupils, making it one of the smallest secondary schools in Aberdeenshire.
-Aboyne Academy offer their students multiple extra curricular activities ranging widely from sports to music to other opportunities for them to develop their skills.
+As of May 2024, the school had 655 pupils, making it one of the smallest secondary schools in Aberdeenshire.
+Aboyne Academy offers multiple extracurricular activities, including sports and music.

+History

+It was officially opened on 15 May 1975 by Queen Elizabeth the Queen Mother.